I'm in no way affiliated with Inner Space Caverns.

 MAIN TEXT USED

-One Small Square - Cave by Donald Silver is beautifully writing and illustrated ...its not your typical dry science material, but it's still rich with information.
+One Small Square - Cave by Donald Silver is beautifully written and illustrated.
+Its not your typical science book, but it's still rich with information.
 Like all of his "One Small Square" books it takes you into an environment (this time a cave), and asks you to explore "one small square" of it in great depth.
 The sections are short enough to hold the short attention span of my 7 year old, but deep enough to make a real science study using this book as the spine even for older kids.
 There are fun experiments and activities in sidebars throughout.
 You can find this book at West Waco Library or buy it on Amazon or various other booksellers.

 CAVE UNIT STUDY